ideapark/career/Documentation/the-nature-of-lisp.md

 ```

 When a Lisp system encounters lists in the source code it acts exactly
-like Ant does when it encounters xML - it attempts to execute them.
+like Ant does when it encounters XML - it attempts to execute them.
 In
 fact, Lisp source code is only specified using lists, just like Ant
 source code is the name of a function.
 The rest of the elements are
 treated as functions parameters.
 If one of the parameters is another